silent-quadrant/chrome-extension/README.md

 ## What is Silent Quadrant Password Protection?

-Silent Quadrant Password Protection is a Chrome extension that you can drop into any web page which dramatically improves the security of users accessing your website.
+Silent Quadrant Password Protection is an extension that you can drop into any web page which dramatically improves the security of users accessing your website.
+This extension works on Chrome and Firefox.

 Silent Quadrant Password Protection works by binding itself to all `input` elements on the page of type `email` or `password`.
 Whenever a user enters a new value into one of these